ADIL-Ayoub/album-song-microservice/README.md

 -> Song service: A simple API that manage songs

--> Album service: A simple API that manage albums and communicate with song service
+-> Album service: A simple API that manage albums and communicate with song service using OpenFeign

+This project use also Zipkin for the distributing trace system feature